PX4/PX4-Autopilot/nuttx/configs/stm32f4discovery/README.txt

      3. Then remove vterminate.o from the library.
 At build time, the uClibc++ package will provide a usable replacement vterminate.o.

+     Steps 2 and 3 will require root privileges on most systems (not Cygwin).

      Now NuttX should link with no problem.
 If you want to restore the vterminate.o that you removed from libsupc++, you can do that with: